Mexico telecoms regulator reins in Slim and his empire

 Slim has long aspired to penetrate the lucrative pay TV market, where he has a big presence in most of Latin America.
 But he has so far been barred from the domestic market.

-Earlier on Friday, Televisa (TLVACPO.MX), which controls more than 60 percent of Mexico's TV market, and which has long been accused of wielding too much political power, said it will be forced to share infrastructure.
+Earlier on Friday, Televisa, which controls more than 60 percent of Mexico's TV market, and which has long been accused of wielding too much political power, said it will be forced to share infrastructure.

 GOLD MINE